2006 United States Senate election in Pennsylvania

 Bob Casey Sr. Casey was elected to serve between January 3, 2007 and January 3, 2013.

 Santorum trailed Casey in every public poll taken during the campaign.
-Casey's margin of victory (nearly 18% of those who voted) was the largest ever for a Democratic Senate nominee in Pennsylvania, the largest margin of victory for a Senate challenger in the 2006 elections, and the largest general election margin of defeat for an incumbent U.S. Senator since 1980.
+Casey's margin of victory (nearly 18% of those who voted) was the largest ever for a Democratic Senate nominee in Pennsylvania, the largest margin of victory for a Senate challenger in the 2006 elections, and the largest general election margin of defeat for an incumbent U.S. senator since 1980.
 Casey was the first Pennsylvania Democrat to win a full term in the Senate since Joseph S. Clark Jr. in 1962, and the first Democrat to win a Senate election since 1991.
 He was the first Democrat to win a full term for this seat since 1940.

+This was one of the three Republican-held Senate seats up for election in a state that John Kerry won in the 2004 presidential election.